How to Create a Website

 People have short attention spans and do not like reading loads of text so do not over stuff your website, keep it to relevant pages only and keep the text content short, If you have extra info' add it as pages on your blog.

 Always remember your website is a selling tool, your creating a sales brochure not an information site about you and your business.
-If you want to share information like that keep it in your blog.
+If you want to share extra information keep it in your blog.

-Now put a few bullet points in each of your text boxes, an indication of what you want to put in there.
+Now put a few bullet points in each of your text boxes to indicate what you want to put in them.

 As you choose content keep thinking about what you need to tell people to get them to buy your product or service in the least number of words.
 This will get you used to being brief by giving as much information as you can in as few words as possible.